LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Appendix

 \subsection{Model Output}

 Our model produces a stream of MIDI‐like tokens describing each musical event's time, pitch, playback state, and error category.
 For example, a sequence with two errors—“extra” and “missed”—looks like: \begin{quote} { \texttt{[SOS, Time=0, Label=Extra, On, Note=60, Time=3, Note=60, Off, Time=7, Label=Missed, On, Note=64, Time=9, Note=64, Off, EOS]}} \end{quote} Here, \texttt{Time=0, Label=Extra} starts the first erroneous note, and \texttt{Time=3, Note=60, Off} indicates its deactivation.
 Subsequent tokens (\texttt{Time=7, Label=Missed, On, Note=64}) mark the onset of a missed note four time steps later, followed by \texttt{Off} to end it.
-Finally, \texttt{EOS} concludes the event sequence.
+Finally, \texttt{EOS} concludes the event sequence. \textbf{Repetition errors} follow the same schema.
+For example: if the score specifies $A\rightarrow B\rightarrow C$ but the performer plays $A\rightarrow A\rightarrow B\rightarrow C$, the second $A$ is emitted as \texttt{Label=Extra}; if they skip $B$ entirely, the timeline contains both \texttt{Label=Extra} for the duplicate $A$ and \texttt{Label=Missed} for $B$.

-\subsubsection{Training}
+\subsection{Training}

 The model is trained end-to-end using score audio, practice audio, and a symbolic score prompt.
-Our training recipe largely follows that of \polytune~\citep{chou_detecting_2025}, with key adaptations to improve performance and efficiency.
+Our training recipe largely follows that of \textit{Polytune}~\citep{chou_detecting_2025}, with key adaptations to improve performance and efficiency.
 We apply a weighted cross-entropy loss to mitigate the class imbalance between correct and missed/extra notes.
 To further improve generalization, we adopt token shuffling~\citep{tan_mr-mt3_2024}, which permutes output tokens without altering underlying semantics.
 Learning rates are adjusted using cosine annealing~\citep{loshchilov_sgdr_2017}, starting at $2 \times 10^{-4}$ and decaying to $1\times 10^{-4}$.
 Optimization is performed with AdamW~\citep{loshchilov_sgdr_2017}.
 All models are trained for 300 epochs using the largest batch size that fits on a single NVIDIA A100-80GB GPU: 48 spectrograms per batch for MAESTRO-E and 96 for CocoChorales-E. The smaller batch size for MAESTRO-E reflects its higher note density and memory footprint.
 Training uses mixed-precision (bf16-mixed) to balance efficiency and numerical stability.
 Full hyperparameters are listed in \Cref{tab:hyperparameters}.

-\subsubsection{Metrics and Evaluation}
+\subsection{Metrics and Evaluation}